 In today's guide we will show you how to monitor the messages and also the calls of everyone who is on the same telecommunications base station as you.
-In particular, we will talk about GSM networks and IMSI numbers, how they work and the vulnerabilities that we will exploit to gain access.
+Specifically, we will talk about GSM and IMSI numbers, how they work but also the vulnerabilities we will exploit to obtain .

 GSM networks and IMSI numbers